 How to ask customers for reviews?
 (Step by step guidance with tactics and tips)

-If you just registered on any of these sites, that doesn’t mean you should notify all your customers immediately and ask to write a review.
+just registered on any of these sites, that doesn’t mean you should notify all your customers immediately and ask to write a review.

 First, you should understand when it’s the best time to ask for SaaS reviews.
 One mistake is to send a review request to all of your customers, at the same time.